Why is clinical design in architecture, interior & product design so on-vogue leading us to a Lab Trend?

 The increasing presence of digital technology in our everyday life has triggered the need for the creation of spaces where touching, experimentation and alchemical playfulness are the key concepts and audience is invited to engage with the process of how to find personalized formulas.”- Eclectic Trends

 The trend is now evolving towards a more critical approach, capable of questioning issues related to science, technology and sustainability.
-Lab-grown skins are now used within the cosmetic industry to end to end the testing on animals, which is not just an ethical choice but a practical one, as these skins are much better simulation of human skin.
+Lab-grown skins are now used within the cosmetic industry to end the testing on animals, which is not just an ethical choice but a practical one, as these skins are much better simulation of human skin.
 Environmental awareness is also behind the cruelty-free leathers created in laboratories that can provide new, usually vegan, materials.

 Lab-grown luxury is developing fast: biotech and innovative techniques are implemented to create luxury materials, such as low carbon footprint diamonds or craft protein-based silk weaved in laboratories, such as Stella McCartney’s silk made by the California-based lab Bolt Threads.